Train seat: Long seats

 Historically, the extra floor space in front of long seats made them suitable for premium classes (first and second class) of Japanese trains in the early 20th century.
 In the Taishō era, most premium cars on Japanese Government Railways used long seat layouts.
 With the wider car bodies introduced in the Shōwa era, box and flip-over cross seats with wider seat pitch became mainstream.
 However, even as late as the 1930s, luxury observation cars like SuITe 37049 and 37050 used long sofa-style seats.
-Still now, a few special salon-style cars have adopted long sofas (e.g., the Oykot sightseeing train), but such cars are very costly.
-Most premium seating is now cross seated, which allows privacy and high backrests without compromising window size. long seats remain prevalent in commuter/metro and suburban trains.
+Still, a few special salon-style cars have adopted long sofas (e.g., the Oykot sightseeing train), but such cars are very costly.
+Most premium seating is now cross-seated, which allows privacy and high backrests without compromising window size.
+Long seats remain prevalent in commuter/metro and suburban trains.
 In some cases, large tables are installed over aisle areas to convert the cars into event trains.
 This low-cost solution is also found on local lines and trams.

 Some cars, such as JR East KiHa 100/110, Izukyu 2100 series, Eizan Electric Railway 900 series Kirara, have long seats facing windows to enhance scenic views for tourists.
 These usually seat 1–2 people and often use high-backrests.
-In recent years, such seats have even been sold as paid reserved seating on trains like the Nankai's Tenkū and JR Kyushu’s Ibusuki no Tamatebako.
+In recent years, such seats have even been sold as paid reserved seating on trains like the Nankai's Tenkū and JR Kyushu's Ibusuki no Tamatebako.

 Outside of tourist trains, long seats facing the windows also can be found on Tokyo Monorail trains.
 In this case, due to structural constraints of the Alweg-type monorail, the center part of the car is raised, and seats are installed in that elevated area.